StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 - Choose a deletion period and click **Activate** to confirm

-Have you informed your team members yet?
+Have you informed your team members?
 They may need to download the affected documents before they're deleted.

 **Changing deletion period**

-Let's say the deletion period has been activated for some time.
-Now that your company's policy changed, you need to set a new deletion period for your team.
+Let's say the deletion period was already activated for some time.
+Now that your company's policy changed, you need to set a new deletion period.
 From your Business profile:

 - Go to **Deletion period**